technomancy/leiningen/CONTRIBUTING.md

 Patches are preferred as patches from `git format-patch` on the mailing list or as GitHub pull requests.
 Please use topic branches when sending pull requests rather than committing directly to master in order to minimize unnecessary merge commit clutter.
+Direct pull requests towards the master branch, not the stable branch.

 Leiningen is [mirrored at Gitorious](https://gitorious.org/leiningen/leiningen) and [tested on Travis](http://travis-ci.org/technomancy/leiningen).